dsi-clinic/deep-learning-tutorial/README.md

 Note: The code in this repo is for some of the later lessons in this sequence.
 There is a `main` branch which is a skeleton of a training loop for a computer vision model, a `working` branch which includes the code from the computer vision model, and a `bugs` branch which includes several common problems that either break model training or seriously impact model training results.

+## This Code

+If you are working with this code on the DSI Cluster and having a hard time getting the environment to solve, [switch to the libmamba solver](https://github.com/dsi-clinic/the-clinic/blob/main/tutorials/conda.md).

+## Lesson Plan

 Our deep learning tutorials are focused on developing some theoretical intuition for what deep learning models are doing as well as hands-on PyTorch skills.

 Here is the outline for the tutorials as well as links to activity notebooks and additional resources.